evanplaice/evanplaice.com/content/projects/projects.md

 **Motivations:**

 Work was slow, feast or famine cycles are common in the military.
-I wanted to pitch a MVP to the president of my company to replace our existing (and terrible) logistics tracking system.
+I attempted to pitch a MVP to the president of my company to replace our existing (terrible) logistics tracking system.
 The concept would provide a web-based UI with a PostgreSQL back-end.

 To enable the quick/efficient import/export of tabular data would require a robust CSV parser.
-I think I searched and read over 100+ different blogs/websites looking in search of a good example.
-The results, everybody sucks at parsing CSV.
+I probably searched and read over 100+ different blogs/websites in search of a good example.
+The results, everybody sucks at parsing CSV and the JS dev community is riddled with amateurs who love ridiculous titles such as 'guru' or 'ninja'.

-I received pushback on my proposal at work in the form of, and I quote "we don't want to get involved with technology."
-So, I dropped the MVP and redirected my focus on creating something useful for others.
+I received pushback on my proposal in the form of, and I quote "we don't want to get involved with technology."
+I had time to burn (ie I can't stand being idle) so I dropped the product MVP and redirected my focus on creating something useful for others.
+My goal, to write the first fully RFC compliant CSV parser for client-side CSV.

-As a result I decided to write the first, fully RFC compliant CSV parser for client-side CSV.
-I thought, a robust RegEx *should* work (plus I wanted an excuse to learn regex).
-I found a 20 line monster on Stack Overflow and tweaked it to my uses only to discover that regular expressions would never be able to cover one essential use case.
+It began with the poor assumption, 'RegEx *should* be capable of parsing CSV'.
+I found a 20 line monster on Stack Overflow and tweaked it for extensibility.
+Only to discover that -- by design -- the RegEx parser will always break on values that contain escaped newline characters.

-I went back to the drawing board.
-Read everything I could find about parsers, Chomsky types, finite state machines, then sat down and mapped out every single state and transition.
+Back to the drawing board.
+I read everything I could find about parsers, Chomsky types, EBNF, parser generators, finite state machines, etc. Then, and only then, I sat down and mapped out every single state and transition as a DFA (Deterministic Finite-State Automata).
+The foundation that would become the new feature-complete CSV parser.

 **Outcome:**

 The popularity of the library exploded with a little marketing help.
 Piggybacking on jquery didn't hurt either.
 Ironically, the library doesn't actually depend on jQuery.
-The original intent was to make it compatible with jQuery method chaining.

 Tons of people started using it so it took very little time for users to root out most of the bugs.
 It was really an intrinsically rewarding experience to have something I created be adopted by so many.

 Anyway, the feast-or-famine pace at work switched directions and I left the project on autopilot.
 The project is mostly dead now.
 GoogleCode shutdown and the migration to GitHub left years of valuable history behind.
 In retrospect, I wish I had tried GitHub sooner.
 The collaborative nature of forks/pull-requests is simply... better.

 I love writing code in Javascript.
 It pained me to see so many self-proclaimed 'JS Ninjas' churning out bullshit, misinformation, and low quality code.
-It took a lot of effort to 'do things right' but I like to think that my work helped to raise the bar just a little.
+It took some effort to 'do things right' but I like to think that my work helped to raise the bar just a little.

 To date, the project has had almost 500K downloads.
-Competing CSV parser libraries have cropped up since and I'm happy to say they all targeted [RFC 4180][rfc-4180] compliance as the baseline.
+Competing CSV parser libraries have cropped up since and I'm happy to say they all target [RFC 4180][rfc-4180] compliance as the baseline.

 [rfc-4180]: https://tools.ietf.org/html/rfc4180